HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 For dictionaries, we can define and use a specific key value as a unique judgment condition.
 For example, we usually use `id` to represent the unique identifier of a data item.
 This definition is similar to the primary key in a relational database.

-We use the `against` attribute value of the `init` tag to define the unique key name of the dictionary.
-When using multiple keys as uniqueness conditions, separate them with spaces. for example:
+We use `against` attribute value of `init` tag to define the unique key name of the dictionary.
+When using multiple keys as uniqueness conditions, separate them with spaces.
+For example:

 ```hvml
      <init as="users" uniquely against="id">